 - Audiovisual Sectors.

 The investment portfolio from the Cuban Ministry of Foreign Commerce and Investment was first published on the Granma news website.
 For convenience, it is available on our servers in English.
 To view the PDF in full or download the document, click here (File size: 8.62 MB).
-It has been uploaded to our servers for convenience.

 Further information for foreign investors* can be obtained from the Ministry of Foreign Trade and Investments (MINCEX), the ProCuba office – the Center for the Promotion of Foreign Trade and Foreign Investment or the Chamber of Commerce in Havana.